Nick

 with budgets this year too.

-A really intensive ward cleaning programme, carrying out the
+* A really intensive ward cleaning programme,

 Government's rolling deep-clean programme, tightening up hand-washing